-The Diesel engine is coupled through a fluid drive (automatic clutch) that turns the air fan.
+The Diesel engine is coupled through a manual PTO (clutch) that turns the air fan.
 The high velocity air is sent down the manifold through the vanes and directed to the outlet nozzles.
 A balanced and distributed air flow is directed across the top of the firebox (b urn chamber) and then reflected down into the combustion zone.